samshaiza/data-structures-algorithms/Basics/Big O Time Complexity.md

 }
 ```

-In BigO, we often consider the worst case scenario
+In Big O, we often consider the worst case scenario

 The example above is _O(n)_